afamili93/afamili93.github.io/_pages/about.md

 News
 ======
- - [6/28] We won BEST Paper Award at IEEE International Conference on Metavers Computing, Networking and Applicatins (METACOM)
+ - [6/28] We won BEST Paper Award at IEEE International Conference on Metavers Computing, Networking and Applicatins (METACOM) with [Tolga Atalay](https://tolgaoa.github.io)